raspberrypilearning/cress-egg-heads/README.md

 1. Place the SD card into the slot of your Raspberry Pi.
 It will only fit one way so be careful not to break the card.
 2. Next connect the HDMI cable from the monitor (or TV) to the HDMI port on the Pi and turn on your monitor.
-3. Plug in a USB keyboard and Mouse into the USB slots on the Pi.
+3. Plug a USB keyboard into a USB slot on the Pi.
 4. Plug in the micro USB power supply and you should see some text appear on your screen.
 5. When prompted to login type: